Terms and Conditions of Registration

 5.1 RECOVERY FEE

-a) Where, pursuant to clause 4.2 above, the ALR has acted on the Recovery of any Object for the benefit of the Client, the ALR shall be entitled to the payment of a recovery fee by the Client (the “Recovery Fee”).
+a) Where, pursuant to clause 4.2 above, the ALR has acted on the Recovery of any Watch for the benefit of the Client, the ALR shall be entitled to the payment of a recovery fee by the Client (the “Recovery Fee”).
 This will apply whether the Recovery is with the assistance of third parties or not.

-c) In the event that the Location (as defined below) or Recovery of an Object by the ALR averts the settlement or payment of any claim, refund, or restitution of whatsoever nature by the Client, and/or in the event that the Location or Recovery averts or reverses any award of damages, costs or restitution of whatsoever nature against the Client, the benefit to the Client of this will be considered an additional benefit for the purposes of calculating the Ultimate Net Benefit.
+c) In the event that the Location (as defined below) or Recovery of a Watch by the ALR averts the settlement or payment of any claim, refund, or restitution of whatsoever nature by the Client, and/or in the event that the Location or Recovery averts or reverses any award of damages, costs or restitution of whatsoever nature against the Client, the benefit to the Client of this will be considered an additional benefit for the purposes of calculating the Ultimate Net Benefit.

 d) In the event that the Client recovers property which was not registered on the Database but is nevertheless recovered by or identified by the Client as a consequence of efforts and/or information from the ALR, the Client shall also be liable to pay a Recovery Fee to the ALR.